programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

   ])
 ```

 Also important to note in the frontend code above is that you explicitly give names to those components that are involved in user interaction.

-In our case, we have three such components: the data-range selector as input and the two line graphs as output (i.e., reacting to any update in the date-range selector triggered by a user).
+In this case, you have three such components: the data-range selector as input and the two line graphs as output (i.e., reacting to any update in the date-range selector triggered by a user).
 The names of these components are created using the `id` parameter.
 These names are very important when you code the backend later.

 ### Coding the Backend